Wheest/wheest.github.io/_posts/2026-02-14-mahnoz_police.md

 expecting the focus to be about physical health.
-Many police officers are exposed to more danger than a typical office job, and if we're talking about women—our physiology is generally different from men, and this has some impact on our bones and everything.
+Many police officers are exposed to more danger than a typical office job, and if we're talking about women—our physiology is generally different from men, and this has some impact on our musculoskeletal health.
 Perhaps my research would take me into questions around musculoskeletal problems they're facing, and how the workplace could change to support that.